devangerine/FunctionsAndErrorsProject/README.md

 ## Description

 This program is a contract written in Solidity, an object-oriented programming language typically used for developing smart contracts on various blockchain platforms such as ethereum.
 This contract has you act as a creditor giving a loans to debtors.
-The debtor pays for a transaction fee in this scenario.
+The debtor pays for a transaction fee in this transaction.

 This contract has a modifier called onlyCreditor which only allows the creditor to access the contract's functions and this modifier to applied to all of the functions within this contract.
 The contract has the following functions: sendLoan, getCreditorBalance, getDebtorBalance, debtorCooldownStatus, resetCooldown, triggerAssert, and viewTransactionFee.